ces0157/usgs-data-tool/README.md

 This USGS Data Tool is used to download national datasets through their API.
 Currently, only DEM (Digital Elevation Maps) and LiDAR dataset downloads are supported within this repository, but I am open to merge requests and collaboration to get further datasets and specifications in!
 More possible options can be found on the USGS TNM API [documenation](https://tnmaccess.nationalmap.gov/api/v1/docs)

 # Setup
 The only prerequisite to installing is ensuring conda is installed (note that this has only been texted on linux).

 To install this repository, just clone and run:
 `./install.sh`

-This will download and setup a virtual environment where the usgs-download cli tool is set up for you
+This will download and setup a virtual environment where the usgs-download cli tool is set up for you.

+Optionally, if you prefer to use a python virtual environment, you can run the the following script:
+`./install_with_venv.sh`

 # Usage
 The usgs-downloader has three required arguments: